Admissions Arrangements 2024-25 Admissions Arrangements 2025-26

 ADMISSIONS

-Families who have received an offer of a place by Medway Council will receive an email from the school inviting them to create an account on our admissions and enrolment portal called ‘Applicaa’.
+Families who have received an offer from Medway Council on Monday 3rd March will be sent a welcome email later that week inviting them to create an account on our admissions and enrolment portal called ‘Applicaa’.
+Do not contact the school before receiving this email and, please note, there will not be anyone in the office to help with Applicaa admission queries during the Easter Holidays.
 Parents will be required to accept or decline their offer via this portal and upload address evidence.
 The address evidence we require is as follows:

 If you are a resident owner-occupier: